kubernauts/bonsai/addons/k3s-in-k3s/README.md

 # K3s in K3s on Bonsai or any Kubernetes Cluster

-With this simple implementation you can run K3s in a namespace on any K8s Cluster.
+With this simple implementation you can run K3s in a namespace on any K8s Cluster as a Virtual Cluster for CI/CD, fun and profit.

 ## TL;DR